 You’re buying a pack to carry stuff after all, so it’s important to make sure that the pack is large enough to carry everything you need without being too much of a cumbersome mess.
 Proper gear organization will go a long way in being able to fit the maximum amount of gear into your pack while still having a good weight distribution.
 Consider whether you want options such as a dedicated laptop sleeve, exterior water bottle pouch, interior pockets, etc. Many packs are built with one large compartment with few other smaller compartments.
 This can be beneficial if you’re carrying larger items, but I prefer to pack as tightly as possible and often find that with single compartment packs my gear ends up shifting around a lot more than I’d like.
 This is entirely an individual preference, so you need to think about the sizes of the items you’re planning on carrying.

-Here Are the Best Daypacks in 2020
+Here Are the Best Daypacks

 1. Osprey Porter 46 (Best Travel Daypack)